rsinghlab/SCOT/README.md

 Python packages required:
 numpy, sklearn, matplotlib, scipy, cython, POT (note that numpy and cython must be installed prior to POT)

+scGEM.py contains a sample script for running SCOT